checkDaResume/checkDaResume/README.md

 - 👋 Hi, I’m @checkDaResume
 - 👀 I’m interested in webapp development
-- 🌱 I’m currently learning frond and backend development
+- 🌱 I’m currently learning front and backend development
 - 💞️ I’m looking to collaborate on react and django based applications
-- 📫 How to reach me by email
+- 📫 How to reach me is by email

 <!---
 checkDaResume/checkDaResume is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.